stackhpc/os-networks/README.md

 Dependencies
 ------------

-This role depends on the `stackhpc.os-shade` role.
+This role depends on the `stackhpc.os-openstacksdk` role.

 Example Playbook
 ----------------